 - a scratchy voice

 - pain when speaking

-First, a doctor usually treats the underlying cause of the growths.
-They may later recommend surgical removal of a growth that is large or does not respond to treatments.
+First, a doctor usually treats the underlying cause of the growth.
+They may later recommend the surgical removal of a growth that is large or does not respond to treatments.
 Some people may need to work with a speech-language pathologist.

 If frequent throat clearing is causing concern or discomfort, a doctor can often help.

-- a feeling that something is stuck in the throat
+- a feeling of something being stuck in the throat

 - chronic coughing